 Our Advising Curriculum, which includes our Advising Workshops, is divided into five modules.
-Click on any of the images below to read more, or see the full list of workshops to plan your semester!
+Click on any of the images below to read more, or see the full calendar of workshops to plan your semester (click on any event for full details)!

 Student Success is a key area of academic advising.
 We want to help you practice your ability to organize, assess yourself as a student, communicate, collaborate, and think critically and creatively.
 If you are looking to improve your student skills (study habits, time management, organization) or learn how to plan out your education, this is the place for you.
 There is so much more to school then just attending class and doing the homework – and because of that we’ve developed a series of workshops that will provide you helpful tips for success, both educationally and personally.